Click on a class below to read descriptions:

 I'm afraid of being embarassed.
 Everyone's going to be better than me, aren't they?

 First of all, I get this question a LOT, so any other new students in the class with you are probably thinking the same thing.
 I work with each student individually, so it doesn't matter at all if people are at different skill levels.
 I strive to create a non-competitive, judgement-free, positive environment in my class.
 Never compare yourself to other students; everyone learns at a different pace, and that is completely OK and normal in an aerial class!
 This is exactly the reason that I keep all my classes on a drop-in basis instead of a series; it allows each student to progress at their own pace, and not worry about "keeping up" with the other students.

 I'm overweight.
 Is that ok?
 Will those silks hold me?

-Another question I get all the time!
+Another question we get all the time!
 Let's get that second part out of the way: Yes, they will hold you.
 The silks themselves have a breaking strength of around 3,000 pounds.
-So no, there is no "weight limit" on my class.
-Now, that's not to say that being overweight won't affect how quickly a person is able to progress in my class; the class is inherently and unavoidably more difficult for anyone who is overweight.
-But that's ok!
-I keep my class sizes very small so that I can work individually with each student, and everyone can progress at their own pace.
+So no, there is no "weight limit" on our classes.
+Now, that's not to say that being overweight won't affect how quickly a person is able to progress in an aerial class; the class is inherently and unavoidably more difficult for anyone who is overweight.
+Because of this, if you have a BMI over 45, or a body weight over 300 pounds, I might recommend against taking aerial classes.
+That being said, we keep our class sizes very small so that we can work individually with each student, and everyone can progress at their own pace.
 The best advice I can give you is, just come try it out and see if you like it!
-The moves we do in the first few classes, while I don't want to say they're "easy", they are intended to be attainable for anyone, of any body type, with some practice.
+The moves we do in the first few classes, while I don't want to say they're "easy", they are intended to be attainable for just about anyone with some practice and determination.

 What age ranges can take your class?